 - Meeting others outdoors is advised, or letting fresh air in when meeting with others indoors or in enclosed places

-- Whilst there will no longer be a legal requirement to wear a face covering indoors, it will be encouraged and expected in crowded places, like on public transport.
+- Whilst there it is longer be a legal requirement to wear a face covering indoors, it will be encouraged and expected in crowded places, like on public transport.

-- The limits on how many people can attend weddings, civil partnerships, funerals, or other life events, including any associated receptions or celebrations will be lifted.
+- The limits on how many people can attend weddings, civil partnerships, funerals, or other life events, including any associated receptions or celebrations has been lifted.

-- There will be no longer a requirement for venues to offer table service only at life events.
+- There is no longer a requirement for venues to offer table service only at life events.

-- There will no longer be group size restrictions on communal worship.
+- There is no longer be group size restrictions on communal worship.

 - People are no longer instructed to work from home where they can.
 It is recommended to businesses that they phase a gradual return for staff over the duration of the summer.

-- All remaining closed businesses and venues will be able to re-open.
+- All remaining closed businesses and venues can re-open.

-- There will no longer be capacity limits at events, such as sports, entertainment, or business.
+- There is no longer be capacity limits at events, such as sports, entertainment, or business.

-- Hospitality venues (pubs, restaurants, or bars) will no longer be required to offer table service or follow social distancing rules.
+- Hospitality venues (pubs, restaurants, or bars) are no longer be required to offer table service or follow social distancing rules.